dvdme/lc0-linux-build/README.md

 * It is needed to install a backend.
 Please check the instructions on the [official repository](https://github.com/LeelaChessZero/lc0/blob/master/README.md).

 * It is needed to download a network the same directory where the bianry is.
 Networks can be downloaded from the [official webpage](https://lczero.org/play/networks/bestnets/)

+## How to build

+To build it docker, docker-compose and git are needed.

+Run `./build.sh`

+For now, if the lc0/ directory exists, it needs to be removed manually before running `./build.sh`.